MicrosoftDocs/azure-stack-docs/azure-stack/operator/azure-site-recovery-capacity-planning.md

     - The initial replication generates high bandwidth usage.
     - Changes on each VM, or deltas changes, are replicated depending on the replication policies and each type of application.

 ## Target considerations

-In the target environment there are two parts to consider for capacity planning:
+In the target environment, there are two parts to consider for capacity planning:

 - The Azure Site Recovery service requirements.
 How much is consumed to run Azure Site Recovery, without necessarily protecting any workloads.